 - 1. Disconnect the optical drive connector cable from the system board (1). - 2.
-Rotate the side of the connector upward (2) and then remove the connector from the computer (3).
+Rotate the top of the connector downward (2) and pull the connector toward the side of the computer to remove it (3).

 Reverse this procedure to install the optical drive connector cable.